 Gold mineralization has been discovered in several locations on the property, including the Spade Lake and Road Gold Zones which have been the focus of exploration drilling by NewOrigin and predecessor companies.
-NewOrigin exposed a portion of the Road Gold Zone by trench excavating ("trenching"), with rock chip sampling returning significant results.
+NewOrigin has also completed a variety of geological, geochemical and geophysical surveys at the property as well as having exposed a portion of the Road Gold Zone by trench excavating ("trenching"), with rock chip sampling returning significant results.